Book and Site Testimonials

 Can I take you to lunch?
 I am happy to pay

 you for your time, insight and expertise.
-Please let me know as soon as possible, as
+Please let me know as soon as

 I am thrilled at the possibilities of having a

 resource like you located so close by.
 I look forward to hearing from you.
-(Can you

 supply your phone number in your reply?)